Total Ankle Prosthesis (Ankle Replacement)

 1. Planning of the implantation

-The surgeon uses the weight bearing radiographs in order to carefully plan the implantation of the ankle prothesis.
+The surgeon uses the weight bearing radiographs in order to carefully plan the implantation of the ankle prosthesis.
 None weight bearing images may lead to implant misplacement.

 2. Simulation of the implantation on a 3-dimenstional model

 The preoperative data of the radiographs and Ct scans are used to create a 3-dimensional model of each individual patient.
 The surgeon is now able to simulate the implantation of the implants and determine the ideal position and size of the prosthesis.
 This allows for highest accuracy of the implant positioning.

 3. 3-D printing of the custumized instruments

 Once the surgeon of Mein Fusszentrum has determined the ideal position and size of the ankle prosthesis, custom made implantation jigs are manufactured on measure.

 4. Implantation of the ankle prosthesis

 The surgeon now is able to implant the prosthesis with highest possible precission and thereby improving the function of the foot postoperatively.
 Additionally, digital preoperative planning reduces the duration of the surgery and thereby reduces complications such as infections or wound break down.

 5. Postoperative rehabilitation

 The ankle prosthesis allows for immediate full weight bearing.
 Usually the joint is protected in a splint for six weeks.

 Does ankle replacement give a better quality of life than arthrodesis?

-Ankle prosthesis and fusions show similar outcomes, but a well-functioning ankle prothesis leads to higher patient’s satisfaction than a well-functioning ankle fusion.
+Ankle prosthesis and fusions show similar outcomes, but a well-functioning ankle prosthesis leads to higher patient’s satisfaction than a well-functioning ankle fusion.

 Can ankle replacement be indicated in patients with ankle joint instability?